veighnsche/proofdown_parser/README.md

 - `repo.diff(base_id, head_id, path, context=0..10)`
 - `repo.symbol(path, name)`

-Unknown components/attributes MUST error during the validation pass.
+Note: These are the component names used downstream by the SSG.
+The parser recognizes component syntax and records `Component { name, attrs, children, self_closing }` but does not enforce a whitelist.
+Unknown component names/attributes are not parse errors; they are validated by the SSG or the `proofdown_validate` crate.

 ## Determinism & Limits

 - Pure functions; no environment access.
 - Deterministic traversal order and attribute normalization.
-- Configurable limits with sensible defaults; all limit breaches produce structured errors.
+- Limits are a parser responsibility.
+Default limits (depth ≤ 16, nodes ≤ 50k, input ≤ 1 MiB).
+Breaches produce errors (structured error model planned).

 ## Security Model

-- Parser recognizes a fixed component whitelist.
+- Parser does not enforce a component whitelist.
+It recognizes component syntax only; whitelist/attribute validation happen downstream (SSG or validator crate).
 - No script execution or HTML emission; output is a structured AST only.
 - Text sanitization happens during render; this crate is purely structural.

 ## Testing Strategy

 - Golden fixtures derived from `.specs/00_proofdown_parser.md` examples.
-- Error cases: unknown component, bad nesting, bad attributes, depth exceeded.
+- Parser error cases: malformed tags, unterminated/mismatched components, malformed attributes, and limits exceeded.
+- Unknown components/attributes are not parse errors and are covered by downstream validation tests.
-- Determinism: parse → serialize AST (stable JSON) → compare across runs.
+- Determinism: parse → serialize AST (stable JSON) → byte-for-byte compare across runs.

 ## Roadmap